maksimryndin/goral/README.md

 #[[logs.rules]]
 ```

-will create a single sheet with logs.
+will create a single sheet with columns `datetime`, `level`, `log_line`.
+A log line is truncated to 50 000 chars as it is a Google Sheets limit.
+Goral tries to extract log level and datetime from a log line.
+If it fails to extract a log level then `N/A` is displayed.
+If it fails to extract datetime, then the current system time is used.

 For logs collecting Goral reads its stdin.
 Basically it is a portable way to collect stdout of another process without a privileged access.
 There is a caveat - if we make a simple pipe like `instrumented_app | goral` then in case of a termination of the `instrumented_app` Goral will not see any input and will stop reading.